krobelus/rate-experiments/README.md

 7. Experimental Evaluation
 ==========================

-To evaluate our tool, we performed experiments on proofs produced by solvers from the SAT competition 2018[^sc18].
-The detailed set-up of our experiments is available[^rate-experiments].
+To evaluate our tool, we performed experiments, the detailed set-up is available[^rate-experiments].

+We work on proofs produced by solvers from the SAT competition 2018[^sc18].
+Note that since the proofs produced by `MiniSat`-derived are likely not meant to be interpreted as specified DRAT, the relevancy of our benchmarks is questionable.

 Our experimental procedure is as follows: